Your roadmap to becoming a computer network architect

 The architect's importance in an organization is further confirmed by the average annual pay of $112,690.
 You don't need a degree in quantum computing to see why this has become such a highly desirable field for IT specialists.

 Are you interested in a computer networking role?
 We've put together this guide to help get you started.

 What is computer networking?

 Additionally, networks use software protocols to communicate different types of data securely.
-A familiar example of a wireless computer network is Wi-Fi, whereas copper-based Ethernet cables and fiber-optic cables, on the other hand, enable wired data transmission.
+A familiar example of a wireless computer network is Wi-Fi, whereas a wired network features copper-based Ethernet cables and fiber-optic cables for data transmission.

 What does a computer network architect do?